Mbiman/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty --> a script that switches the current user to the user betty whoami --> script that prints the effective username of the current user
+su betty --> a script that switches the current user to the user betty whoami --> script that prints the effective username of the current user id -nG --> a script that prints all the groups the current user is part of. sudo chown betty hello -->  a script that changes the owner of the file hello to the user betty